-An overdraft is an advance given by allowing a customer keeping current account to overdraw cheque has been drawn by them which are not covered by the deposit, then the bank should grant overdraft and honour the cheque.
+In other words, depositors of current account make arrangement with the banks that in case a cheque has been drawn by them which are not covered by the deposit, then the bank should grant overdraft and honour the cheque.
 The security for overdraft is generally financial assets like shares, debentures, life insurance policies of the account holder, etc.